AbcreatorDev/BetterGamepassService/docs/index.md

 ````Lua
 .Archivable
 ````
-Defaults to true (**Does nothing, use it on the module instead.
-Only here for support reasons.**)
+Defaults to true.

 ````Lua
 .ClassName
 ````
-Defaults to 'GamePassService'
+Defaults to 'GamePassService' **Not repliacted to the module script.**

 ### Events